microchip-pic-avr-examples/pic18f16q41-ladder-demo/readme.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # Gain Ladder Demonstration for PIC18F16Q41
 The operational amplifier (OPA) module on the PIC18-Q41 family of devices comes with an internal resistor ladder that can be used to set different gains internally.
-This code example demonstrates how to use the internal resistor ladder to generate varying DC levels without the use of a DAC.
+This code example demonstrates how to use the internal resistor ladder to generate various DC levels without the use of a DAC.

 ## Software Used
 * <a href="http://www.microchip.com/mplab/mplab-x-ide">MPLAB® IDE 5.40 or newer</a>